 - Where to look for further support

-Covering three common conditions – epilepsy, asthma and anaphylaxis, delegates will leave the course feeling confident in delivering material to school staff, to help them:
+A three hour session covering three common conditions – epilepsy, asthma and anaphylaxis, delegates will leave the course feeling confident in delivering material to school staff, to help them:

 - Understand what each condition is, what the causes are and how to support the child, for example we highlight that prevention is key for anaphylaxis and give practical advice on how to avoid allergens